tristin/akka-sdk/samples/transfer-workflow-compensation/README.md

 ### Developing

-This project demonstrates the use of Key Value Entity, View and Workflow components.
+This project demonstrates the use of Workflow and Event Sourced Entity components.
 For more information, see [Developing Services](https://doc.akka.io/java/index.html).

 ## Build